Contraband Spain: Cast

 Christopher Lee provides uncredited narration in the film.

 Locations

 The film features locations in Barcelona, including La Rambla in the opening images.
 Later, when Richard Greene follows the villains (both travelling in taxis), they get out in Plaza Real with its arcaded pavements.
 The seaside town of Blanes also appears, and there is much driving to and from the French town of Urdos over the border from Girona province.

 Critical reception

+The Monthly Film Bulletin wrote: "Lethargically-paced smuggling melodrama, which takes in a good deal of territory without employing its various locations to any particular advantage.
+The characters – robust American hero, forlorn nightclub singer and hearty, public school customs investigator – are familiar types, and the direction is too slack for the adventures and intrigues in which they are involved to work."

+In The Radio Times Guide to Films David Parkinson gave the film 2/5 stars, writing: "Clearly aiming for a Graham Greene sort of entertainment, writer/director Lawrence Huntington is hampered more by the paucity of his imagination than the meagreness of his resources.
+The acting is disappointing considering the calibre of the cast."